-IAS 7.10, IFRS 5.33(c).
-Insights 5.4.220.50 The Group has elected to present a statement of cash flows that includes an analysis of all cash flows in total - i.e. including both continuing and discontinued operations; amounts related to discontinued operations by operating, investing and financing activities are disclosed in Note 7(B).
-However, in our view there are numerous ways in which the requirements of IFRS 5 Non-current Assets Held for Sale and Discontinued Operations and IAS 7 regarding cash flow presentation may be met.
+NZ IAS 7.10, NZ IFRS 5.33(c).
+Insights 5.4.220.50

+- The Group has elected to present a statement of cash flows that includes an analysis of all cash flows in total i.e. including both continuing and discontinued operations; amounts related to discontinued operations by operating, investing and financing activities are disclosed in Note 7(B).
+However, in our view there are numerous ways in which the requirements of NZ IFRS 5 Non-current Assets Held for Sale and Discontinued Operations and NZ IAS 7 regarding cash flow presentation may be met. - NZ IAS 7.10-11, Insights 2.3.20.11 - There is no specific guidance in NZ IFRS Accounting Standards on the classification of cash flows from the receipt of government grants.
+Cash flows should be classified based on the nature of the activity to which they relate.
+The Group has classified cash flows related to asset-related grants as investing activities and those related to incomerelated grants as operating activities because this reflects the nature of the related activities.

-IAS 1.51(a)-(b), 138(a)-(b)
+NZ IAS 1.51(a)-(b), 138(a)-(b)